alloy/graphql-finland/talk.md

 ```

 For the record, we have _not_ yet put these interfaces into production, so the nomenclature is not set in stone yet and
 I’d love to hear your input on this.
 Is `Error` _too_ generic to use as the base error type?
-Is there a nicer pattern
+Is there a nicer naming
-to avoid having to suffix concrete types of an error interface with `Type`?
+pattern that would allow us to avoid having to suffix concrete types of an error interface with `...Type`?

-Side-note, there’s [an RFC][implements-interface-rfc] to the GraphQL specification that would make it possible to have
+Side-note: there’s [an RFC][implements-interface-rfc] to the GraphQL specification that would make it possible to have
-interface implement other interfaces, thus removing the need to keep repeating the fields of super-sets.
+interfaces implement other interfaces, thus removing the need to keep repeating the fields of super-sets.
 This RFC has
-recently been moved to being a draft, yay!
+recently been moved to the draft stage, yay!

 ### Naming

 As you may have noticed, we’re calling these fields `something` _or_ `error`.
 We are mostly doing this to stay backwards
-compatible with out existing schema.
+compatible with our existing schema.
 While we could certainly add exception types to existing union fields, we can’t
 change a single type field into a union type field without breaking compatibility.

-Instead we now may have 2 versions of a given field:
+Instead we may now have 2 versions of a given field:

 * one with the single type field which is nullable, in case an exception occurred